asifbacchus/fun-errorpages/README.md

 ### Multiple sites

-On many of my webservers, I run mulitple sites/services but would like to use the same fun error pages on each of them.
+On many of my webservers, I run multiple sites/services but would like to use the same fun error pages on each of them.
 I could append the above to each server configuration file, or I could just use one file and *include* it in each configuration.
 Let's run though that quickly:

 1. Make a new file and call it something like *"errorpages.conf"*.
 Save the file somewhere that makes sense, like your *NGINX configuration directory* (/etc/nginx/errorpages.conf).
 2. In your various server files, at the end of your *server* blocks, simply add the following: